dariomalfatti-centropaghe/react-native-sip/README.md

-**ATTENTION**: Fork of react-native-sip with support Windows.
-Bash scripts are replaced with Powershell scripts.
+**ATTENTION**: Fork of react-native-sip with support for Windows.
+Bash scripts were replaced with Powershell scripts.

 # react-native-sip